trys/trysv4/content/blog/coding-with-contracts-api.md

 This is the first in a little series called 'coding with contracts', a look into writing robust API's, components, and more!

+There are many articles relating to API request design, focusing on URL structure, sanitization and, input acceptance.
+This post looks at API responses, and how better backend design can make frontend consumption more resilient and readable.

 ---

 Using an API is an exercise in trust.
-Trust that the data you request will be well-formed, quick and most importantly, consistent.
+Trust that the data you request will be well-formed, precise and, most importantly, consistent.
 Consistency is _everything_ for an API.

 That consistency extends to failing well.
 If an API fails consistently, it's a breeze for a consumer to check against.
 As diligent frontend developers, we should strive to put adequate error checking in our code.
 But if we can trust an API to fail consistently, then we can run high-level checks for errors and remain confident that the data we requested is all present and correct.